 Best Beaches in Puerto Viejo: Playa Uva, Playa Cocles, Playa Chiquita, Playa Negra, Playa Grande – See full list of beaches

 We were looking for a hotel that was closer to San Jose as our flight home was the next morning and Puerto Viejo was 5 hours away from the airport.
-When chatting with our friends who had just taken a Costa Rica honeymoon they told us about La Paz and this gorgeous hotel right on the La Paz Waterfall Gardens.
-La Paz was only an hour from the airport, so it was the perfect place to spend our last night on our one week in Costa Rica.
+When chatting with our friends who had just taken a Costa Rica honeymoon, they told us about La Paz and this gorgeous hotel right on the La Paz Waterfall Gardens.
+La Paz was only an hour from the airport, so it was the perfect place to spend our last night during our one week in Costa Rica.
 Before leaving for the trip we quickly rang up the hotel with Skype Credit to ensure they had availability for a room with an epic view and to confirm our room rate included entrance to the La Paz Waterfall Gardens.

 La Paz was much more than we expected.
 The waterfall and the gardens made us feel like we were in the middle of a Jurassic Park set – it’s surreal back there.
-La Paz was easily our favorite place in Costa Rica and we know on our next trip back we’ll be back and probably for longer.
+La Paz was easily our favorite place in Costa Rica, and we know on our next trip back, we’ll be back and probably for longer.

 Things To Do In La Paz – La Paz Waterfall, Poas Volcano, coffee fields

 Why use Skype Credit While Traveling?